arangodb/docs/3.7/administration-managing-users.md

 ```

 This will make ArangoDB require authentication for every request (including
-requests to Foxx apps).
-If you want to run Foxx apps without HTTP
+requests to Foxx apps depending on the option below).
+If you want to run Foxx
-authentication, but activate HTTP authentication for the built-in server APIs,
+apps without HTTP authentication, but activate HTTP authentication for the built-in
-you can add the following line in the `[server]` section of the configuration:
+server APIs, you can add the following line in the `[server]` section of the
+configuration:

 ```
 authentication-system-only = true